Umeå IK: History

 section began competing in 1985 in the Swedish fourth division.
 In 1986, they won the division and were promoted to the third division.
 In 1991, the club began paying its players, 35kr per game, and implemented a more regular training schedule than other Swedish teams in the hopes of turning the team into a European contender.

 In 1996 the team reached the Premier Division (Damallsvenskan) only to be relegated the following year.
 In 1998 they were promoted again.
 The years following the second promotion saw an enormous success for the club, winning seven Swedish championships in 9 years (2000, 2001, 2002, 2005, 2006, 2007 and 2008).
 In the 2003 FIFA Women's World Cup, five out of the starting eleven on the silver medal-winning Swedish national team played for Umeå IK.
 In 2004, Brazilian star Marta signed with the club.
 The club went unbeaten in the 2006 Damallsvenskan season.

-After their last championship title in 2008, the club's fortunes faltered, with several high-profile players leaving and the club being forced to restructure itself to avoid bankruptcy in 2011.
-The re-organisation, however, was not enough to reverse the direction of the club, and after a tumultuous 2016 season which included going a month without a head coach, the club finished last in the league, and was relegated to the second division.
+After their last championship title in 2008, the club's fortunes started to fade, with several high-profile players leaving or retiring soon after this time, and the club being forced to restructure itself to avoid bankruptcy in 2011.
+Despite a third place finish in 2011, this finish and the financial re-organisation was not enough to reverse the general downward direction of the club, and after a tumultuous 2016 season which included going a month without a head coach, the club finished eleventh out of twelve places in the league, and was relegated to the second division.
 They would spend the next three years in Elitettan before being promoted back to the top flight in 2019.

 After finishing in eleventh in the 2020 Damallsvenskan season, the club was relegated again, only a year after their return to the top flight.
 A few days after the end of the season, head coach Robert Bergström announced his resignation after four years with the club.

 During the upcoming season, the team played in Elitettan, and on 9 October 2021, Umeå IK defeated IF Brommapojkarna 6–2 on home soil and qualified for the 2022 Damallsvenskan.
 On 5 November 2022, Umeå IK was again relegated from Damallsvenskan.
+The club continued to compete in Elitettan in subsequent seasons, finishing third in the 2024 season and fifth in 2025.